orchestral/toolkit-docs/testbench/troubleshooting.md

 ### Converted to new class based factories but still facing this error

-You need to check all your TestCase and ensure that there is no call to `$this->withFactories()`, autoloading class based factories is handled by Composer and `withFactories()` is only needed for legacy based factories.
+You need to check all your TestCase and ensure that there is no call to `$this->withFactories()`, autoloading class-based factories are handled by Composer, and `withFactories()` is only needed for legacy-based factories.

 ## Missing Browser Kit support after testing on Laravel 5.4